Manor Hall, Bristol: Richmond House

 Richmond House is one of the oldest houses in Clifton having been built between 1701-1703 For Whitchurch Phippen a Mercer of Bristol on the site of the medieval manor house burned during the Civil War, which had once been the home of Richard Amerike.
 The building is an English Heritage Grade II listed building.
 Amerike sponsored the explorer John Cabot, who sailed from Bristol in 1497 and discovered Newfoundland and is now believed by some scholars to have given his patronymic to name the continent of America.

 In the 1790s the house was used as a boarding school for young gentlemen run by a Mr William Sewell.
-From the 1860s until the 1940s the house was the home of the Revd. and Mrs. Thomas Smith and their large family of maiden daughters, one of whom, Miss Emily Harriet Smith, became one of the first women to sit on the city council in 1920 and one of the first female Justice of the Peace.
+From the 1860s until the 1940s the house was the home of the Revd. and Mrs. Thomas Smith and their large family of daughters, one of whom, Emily Harriet Smith, became one of the first women to sit on the city council in 1920 and one of the first female Justice of the Peace.
 A noted horsewoman, the site of her former stables is now occupied, in part, by Sinclair House.
-She spent much of the winters abroad and her house was let in her absence.
-One of the many long standing residents was the Revd.
-Alfred Ainger, biographer of Charles Lamb and friend of Dickens, who resided here each year for the duration of his turn as residentiary canon of Bristol Cathedral, together with his niece and their dog.

 Sinclair House

 Sinclair House was built partly on the site of Holland Cottage which were destroyed during the German air raids of November 1940.
 Opened in 1978, the building is named after the Lady Sinclair of Cleeve, who was involved in the affairs of the University for many years and served on the hall advisory committee of Manor Hall until her death.
 The building consists of twelve flats, each housing five students, and ten ground floor flats for overseas postgraduate students and their families.

 The British Council contributed to the project on the understanding that preference would be given to students from the Commonwealth, or to those on British Council Scholarships.

-Sinclair is undoubtedly the most underrated annex of Manor Hall, primarily due to its rainbow coloured design.
-Additionally, the lack of proper plumbing leaves students frustrated and showerless as well as the asbestos in the roof making it a fun and lively place.

-For families this is a wonderful haven in the daytime, although from 8-5 am Sinclair House is known as the party central of Clifton and therefore gets very noisy and rough.